C.J. Cron Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 6.5 K/9, the second-worst in MLB.
+- The pitching staff for the Nationals has a collective seven K/9, the fourth-worst in MLB.

-- The Nationals have the 24th-ranked team ERA among all league pitching staffs (5.67).
+- The Nationals' 5.08 team ERA ranks 21st across all league pitching staffs.

-- The Nationals surrender the fourth-most home runs in baseball (13 total, 2.2 per game).
+- Nationals pitchers combine to give up the fifth-most home runs in baseball (13 total, 1.9 per game).

-- Gray (0-1) makes the start for the Nationals, his second of the season.
+- The Nationals will send Gore (1-0) to the mound to make his second start of the season.

-- The right-hander last pitched on Saturday against the Atlanta Braves, when he threw five innings, allowing five earned runs while giving up seven hits.
+- His most recent appearance came on Sunday against the Atlanta Braves, when the lefty threw 5 1/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.